superxc3/xcmkb/list of items/list of keyboards/dactyl/Bastardkb/Nano/firmwarechangelog.md

 8. **Flashing Complete:**
    - Once both sides are recognized by VIAL, the flashing is done.

-9. **Reconnect Cables:**
-   - Reconnect the TRS or TRRS cable between the two halves of your split keyboard.
-   - Reconnect the USB C cable to your computer.

-10. **Done:**
-    - Your split keyboard is now successfully flashed with the new firmware.

 :exclamation: *Do not disconnect or connect the TRS/TRRS cable while the USB C is still connected to the PC to avoid MCU brick.*